Terminology of the Low Countries

 The Low Countries comprise the coastal Rhine–Meuse–Scheldt delta region in Western Europe, whose definition usually includes the modern countries of Luxembourg, Belgium, the Netherlands and parts of Northern France.
-Both Belgium and the Netherlands derived their names from earlier names for the region, due to nether meaning "low" and Belgica being the Latinized name for the Low Countries, a nomenclature that became obsolete after Belgium's secession in 1830.
+Both Belgium and the Netherlands derived their names from earlier names for the region, due to nether meaning "low" and Belgica being the Latinised name for the Low Countries, a nomenclature that became obsolete after Belgium's secession in 1830.

 The Low Countries—and the Netherlands and Belgium—had in their history exceptionally many and widely varying names, resulting in equally varying names in different languages.
 There is diversity even within languages: the use of one word for the country and another for the adjective form is common.
 This holds for English, where Dutch is the adjective form for the country "the Netherlands".
 Moreover, many languages have the same word for both the country of the Netherlands and the region of the Low Countries, e.g., French (les Pays-Bas), Spanish (los Países Bajos) and Portuguese (Países Baixos).
-The complicated nomenclature is a source of confusion for outsiders, and is due to the long history of the language, the culture and the frequent changes of economic and military power within the Low Countries over the past 2,000 years.
+The complicated nomenclature is a source of confusion for outsiders, and reflects the long history and the frequent changes in ruling power in the Low Countries over the past 2,000 years.